ZeanQin/zeanqin.github.io/content/drafts/bulk-export-strava-activities-for-garmin-connect.md

 ## How does it work

-This tool first lancuhes a pupputeer.js chromium instance, which it uses to allow you to interactivtely authenticate with the real Strava website.
+This tool first launches a pupputeer.js chromium instance, which it uses to allow you to interactively authenticate with the real Strava website.
 Once logged in, it'll save your cookies into a separate file (`cookie.txt`) in order to authenticate further API requests.

-It then runs a second command against the Strava API to get the ids of all your training activties, which will then be used to export the gpx files for each activities.
+It then runs a second command against the Strava API to get the ids of all your training activities, which will then be used to export the gpx files for each activities.

 ## Usage